- Majors and Minors

-If you are an incoming student interested in the Spanish placement test, you must take the test at least five business days prior to the start of your orientation visit so that you are able to receive your results by the time you register.
+If you are an incoming student interested in the French, Italian, or Spanish placement test, you must take the test at least ten business days prior to the start of your orientation visit so that you are able to receive your results by the time you register.
 Students who do not take the test in time may not be able to register for a language course during orientation.
-Results cannot be rushed.
+Results cannot be expedited.

-If you are a current student, you should plan to take the French or Italian test at a time prior to your registration appointment (usually during backpacking).
-The Spanish placement test should be taken at least 2-3 business days before your registration appointment.
-This will allow you enough time to receive your results ahead of your appointment.
-Results cannot be rushed.
+If you are a current student, you should plan to take the French, Italian, or Spanish test at a time prior to your registration appointment (usually during backpacking).

 All students interested in the Portuguese placement test should read the details in the tab below.
 Appointments are only available during the academic year (September through April).